 Gum Disease Treatment At Home, Without Going To The Dentist

 In this article, I will tell you everything I did to cure my own gum disease I had a few years ago, and I will not try to sell you anything or get you to sign up for anything.
 Just 100% free information.
 I got sick of searching for 'how to cure gum disease' back when I had it, and all I found were people trying to sell me something.
 So I figured out how to cure it myself, and now I want to share this information with you.
+For free.

 Gum disease (gingivitis) symptoms

 - Receding gums (ie, your teeth start looking 'taller')

 - Your gums bleed often, like every time you brush them

 - Your gums might be sensitive to the touch

 Those are the officially recognized symptoms of gingivitis... in my case I also had slightly loose teeth as well (I could wiggle them a little bit... it was disturbing).
 That's a less common symptom of gingivitis, and is usually associated with periodontitis instead.